 Here are the most promising instruments that could take us to where we want to be…

 A silk film embedded with probes that wraps around the crevices of the brain’s surface.

 This electronic tattoo has the potential to be applied to organs like the heart and brain.

 Soft mesh that’s so flexible that it could be injected through a needle and then unfold and wrap around the brain.

 A magnetic coil that stimulates the brain externally via magnetic waves.

 As the name implies, tiny 100µm silicon sensors are sprinkled all over the brain to capture neural activity and transmit it wirelessly through your skull.
 It is highly promising as it could scale extremely high and cover the entirety of the brain, while providing very high spatial and temporal resolution.
 (I was actually present at the GF2045 conference when it was announced in 2013 *slight flex)

-This could be the wildest and possibly paradigm shifting probing mechanism.
+This could be the wildest and possibly most drastic paradigm-shifting mechanism.
 It involves injecting a virus into the brain which delivers light sensitive probing molecules which can be controlled through light.
 Optogenetics has perhaps the highest potential for resolution and scaling.

 This concludes our brief introduction the wonders and possibilities of Brain-Computer Interfaces.
 Subscribe to the publication for future updates and insights, as we’ll cover major developments.